20 mins read

 Construction project management is the process of directing and coordinating human, material, and technology resources throughout a project’s lifecycle.
 It uses modern management techniques to achieve the expected scope, cost, time, quality, and productivity objectives.

 Managing a project in construction is different from other industries because it involves many elements specific to the build environment, such as safety regulations and technology.
-These elements also change based on the project’s nature, whether residential or commercial.
+These elements also change based on the project’s nature, e.g., residential or commercial.
 Regardless, the goal of project management for construction is to successfully leverage labor, materials, equipment, technology, disciplines, and regulations to deliver a project with the highest turnover.

 The process starts with a project’s early development and continues through its final stages.
 It involves meticulous planning, coordinating, and monitoring workflows to ensure everything is completed on time and within budget.